-Lower respiratory tract infections, including pneumonia, have been reported in patients with COPD following the inhaled administration of corticosteroids, including fluticasone propionate and ADVAIR DISKUS (fluticasone propionate) .
-In 2 replicate 12-month studies of 1,579 patients with COPD, there was a higher incidence of pneumonia reported in patients receiving ADVAIR DISKUS (fluticasone propionate) 250/50 (7%) than in those receiving salmeterol 50 mcg (3%).
-The incidence of pneumonia in the patients treated with ADVAIR DISKUS (fluticasone propionate) was higher in patients over 65 years of age (9%) compared with the incidence in patients less than 65 years of age (4%).
-[See ADVERSE REACTIONS, Use in Specific Populations.]
+Lower respiratory tract infections, including pneumonia, have been reported in patients with COPD following the inhaled administration of corticosteroids, including fluticasone propionate and ADVAIR DISKUS.
+In 2 replicate 1-year trials in 1,579 subjects with COPD, there was a higher incidence of pneumonia reported in subjects receiving ADVAIR DISKUS 250/50 (7%) than in those receiving salmeterol 50 mcg (3%).
+The incidence of pneumonia in the subjects treated with ADVAIR DISKUS was higher in subjects older than 65 years (9%) compared with the incidence in subjects younger than 65 years (4%).
+[See ADVERSE REACTIONS, Use In Specific Populations]

-In a 3-year study of 6,184 patients with COPD, there was a higher incidence of pneumonia reported in patients receiving ADVAIR DISKUS (fluticasone propionate) 500/50 compared with placebo (16% with ADVAIR DISKUS 500/50, 14% with fluticasone propionate 500 mcg, 11% with salmeterol 50 mcg, and 9% with placebo).
-Similar to what was seen in the 1-year studies with ADVAIR DISKUS (fluticasone propionate) 250/50, the incidence of pneumonia was higher in patients over 65 years of age (18% with ADVAIR DISKUS (fluticasone propionate) 500/50 vs. 10% with placebo) compared with patients less than 65 years of age (14% with ADVAIR DISKUS 500/50 vs. 8% with placebo).
-[See ADVERSE REACTIONS, Use in Specific Populations.]
+In a 3-year trial in 6,184 subjects with COPD, there was a higher incidence of pneumonia reported in subjects receiving ADVAIR DISKUS 500/50 compared with placebo (16% with ADVAIR DISKUS 500/50, 14% with fluticasone propionate 500 mcg, 11% with salmeterol 50 mcg, and 9% with placebo).
+Similar to what was seen in the 1-year trials with ADVAIR DISKUS 250/50, the incidence of pneumonia was higher in subjects older than 65 years (18% with ADVAIR DISKUS 500/50 versus 10% with placebo) compared with subjects younger than 65 years (14% with ADVAIR DISKUS 500/50 versus 8% with placebo).
+[See ADVERSE REACTIONS, Use In Specific Populations]

 Persons who are using drugs that suppress the immune system are more susceptible to infections than healthy individuals.
 Chickenpox and measles, for example, can have a more serious or even fatal course in susceptible children or adults using corticosteroids.
 In such children or adults who have not had these diseases or been properly immunized, particular care should be taken to avoid exposure.
 How the dose, route, and duration of corticosteroid administration affect the risk of developing a disseminated infection is not known.
 The contribution of the underlying disease and/or prior corticosteroid treatment to the risk is also not known.
 If a patient is exposed to chickenpox, prophylaxis with varicella zoster immune globulin (VZIG) may be indicated.
 If a patient is exposed to measles, prophylaxis with pooled intramuscular immunoglobulin (IG) may be indicated.
 (See the respective package inserts for complete VZIG and IG prescribing information.)
 If chickenpox develops, treatment with antiviral agents may be considered.